 This site is meant to be a quick, easy reference for Mineralogy students, particularly those learning to find their way around thin sections.
-Here you will find explorable images of over 70 common minerals in hand sample and in thin section, along with brief summaries of their physical and optical properties, videos of them rotating in PPL and XPL, and a few helpful notes here and there.
+Here you will find explorable images of over 70 common minerals in hand sample and in thin section, along with brief summaries of their physical and optical properties, videos of them rotating in plane and crossed polars, and a few helpful notes here and there.

 You will also find explorable images of common rocks in hand sample and in thin section.